dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 - 2016-09-20-securing-spring-boot-with-jwts
 ---

- **TL;DR:** On today's post, we are going to learn how to develop RESTful APIs with Kotlin, the thriving programming language that is eating Java's world.
-We will start by creating a small Spring Boot RESTful API, that handles CRUD operations, and then we are going to secure this API with Auth0, which brings to the table many security features such as Multifactor Authentication, integration with Social Providers, and so on.
+ **TL;DR:** In today's post, we are going to learn how to develop RESTful APIs with Kotlin, the thriving programming language that is eating Java's world.
+We will start by creating a small Spring Boot RESTful API that handles CRUD operations.
+After that we are going to secure this API with Auth0, which brings to the table many security features such as Multifactor Authentication, integration with Social Providers, and so on.
 In the end, we will also see how to manage the JWTs by ourselves, replacing Auth0 with an in-house solution where we issue our own tokens.

 ---

 ## What is Kotlin

 [Kotlin](https://kotlinlang.org/) is a programming language, developed by [JetBrains](https://www.jetbrains.com/), that runs on Java Virtual Machines (JVMs) and that can also be compiled to JavaScript.
-This programming language is statically typed—which means that variables, functions, expressions, etc, use pre-defined sets of types that can be checked on compile time—and aims on solving a lot of problems that comes along with Java.
+This programming language is statically typed, which means that variables, functions, and expressions use predefined sets of types that can be checked on compile time.

+One of its main goals is to solve the problems that comes along with Java.
 For example, compared to Java, a software written in Kotlin is expected to have roughly 40% less lines of code, while still being able to interoperate with the rich set of libraries available for Java.

 ## How Kotlin Differs from Java

 First of all, the syntax.
-Kotlin's syntax is somewhat similar to Java's one, but there are many differences.
+Kotlin's syntax is somewhat similar to Java's, but there are many differences.
 JetBrains states that Java developers will have an smooth learning curve when migrating to Kotlin.
-Although this might be true, becoming a Kotlin developer and writing idiomatic code in this new language is not that straight forward.
+Although this might be true, becoming a Kotlin developer and writing idiomatic code in this new language is not that straightforward.

 If you start studying Kotlin's specifics, you will note that Kotlin is an advanced programming language with a glossary of its own.
-For example, Kotlin has features like [data classes](https://kotlinlang.org/docs/reference/data-classes.html), [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html), [inline functions](https://kotlinlang.org/docs/reference/inline-functions.html), and etc. Most of these features can be mirrored on Java, but not without writing some pretty verbose code.
-And that's why I can assure, writing true idiomatic Kotlin source code is not as easy as JetBrains wants you to believe.
+For example, Kotlin has features like [data classes](https://kotlinlang.org/docs/reference/data-classes.html), [sealed classes](https://kotlinlang.org/docs/reference/sealed-classes.html), [inline functions](https://kotlinlang.org/docs/reference/inline-functions.html), and more.
+Most of these features can be mirrored in Java, but not without writing some pretty verbose code.
+Therefore, writing true idiomatic Kotlin source code is not as easy as JetBrains wants you to believe.

-But fear not, JetBrains developed some tools that help developers translate Java source code to Kotlin.
-[Try Kotlin's website](https://try.kotlinlang.org) has a button labeled *Convert from Java* that one can paste some Java code and get Kotlin's version back.
+But fear not, JetBrains developed some tools to help developers translate Java source code to Kotlin.
+The [Try Kotlin's website](https://try.kotlinlang.org) has a button labeled *Convert from Java* that one can paste some Java code and get Kotlin's version back.
 Besides that, [IntelliJ IDEA also has some features that enables developers to perform these conversions](https://www.jetbrains.com/help/idea/2017.1/converting-a-java-file-to-kotlin-file.html).

 ## Learning Kotlin

-If you have never used Kotlin before, you can still follow this blog post along.
+If you have never used Kotlin before, you can still follow along with this blog post.
 But it will do you no harm to study the language a little before.
-The following list exposes some resources where you can learn Kotlin:
+The following list contains some resources where you can learn Kotlin:

-- [Kotlin Reference](https://kotlinlang.org/docs/reference/)—where the details of Kotlin's syntax are explained
+- [Kotlin Reference](https://kotlinlang.org/docs/reference/): where the details of Kotlin's syntax are explained
-- [Try Kotlin](https://try.kotlinlang.org)—where you can do some hands on practices to learn Kotlin.
+- [Try Kotlin](https://try.kotlinlang.org): where you can do some hands-on exercises to learn Kotlin
-- [Kotlin in Action](https://manning.com/books/kotlin-in-action)—if you want to dive deep into this new language
+- [Kotlin in Action](https://manning.com/books/kotlin-in-action): if you want to dive deep into this new language

-But if you already have some experience with Kotlin, or is just wondering if developing a simple RESTful API with it will be easy, keep up.
+If you already have some experience with Kotlin or are just wondering if developing a simple RESTful API will be easy, read on.

 ## Starting a Spring Boot Kotlin Application

-[Spring Initializr's (no typos here) website](http://start.spring.io/) is a great way to start a Spring Boot application, and they already added Kotlin as one of the options for the chosen programming language (there are three available at the time of writing: Java, Kotlin, and Groovy).
+[Spring Initializr](http://start.spring.io/) is a great way to start a Spring Boot application, and they already added Kotlin as one of the options for the chosen programming language (there are three available at the time of writing: Java, Kotlin, and Groovy).
 This website easily allows us to select what other libraries we want in our application.
-But, for the sake of simplicity, we will start by cloning [this GitHub repository](https://github.com/auth0-blog/kotlin-spring-boot) that I have prepared for this article, and then we are going to evolve from it.
+However, for the sake of simplicity, we will start by cloning [this GitHub repository](https://github.com/auth0-blog/kotlin-spring-boot) that I have prepared for this article, and then we are going to evolve from it.

 ```bash
 git clone https://github.com/auth0-blog/kotlin-spring-boot/